 What are cockroaches?

 Cockroaches are scavenger insects that resemble beetles.
-There are many species of cockroaches, but one of the most common in our area is the German cockroach.
+There are many species of cockroaches, but one of the most common in the Utah area is the German cockroach.
 German cockroaches are about 1/2 an inch long, oval-shaped, and have six legs.
 They are light brown in color and have two parallel stripes on their back near their head.
 Although they have wings, German cockroaches rarely fly, preferring instead to run.
 Cockroaches are scavengers, which means they feed on dead organisms.
 They’ll eat almost anything, such as animal carcasses, feces, garbage, book bindings, and toothpaste.

 Are cockroaches dangerous?